 There are no significant lessons learned at this early phase of the Project.

 2.4.2 Recommendations

-The Company recommends maintaining focus on transaction agreement execution and continuing to advance project development and testing in preparation for market launch.
+The Company recommends maintaining focus on transaction agreement execution for Track 2 and continuing to advance project development and testing in preparation for market launch.